 I unzipped the tent and walked across the yellow-green lawn.
 A kingfisher flushed from a wire as I approached a few small ponds.
 Their algae-scummed water would only fill four plastic kiddy pools.

-Listening to dogs barking in a nearby backyard, a lawn mower wheezing in another yard, and semi-trucks rumbling on the highway out of town, I thought: this is not what I imagined as the last remaining habitat of a once-extinct fish.
+I listened to dogs barking in a nearby backyard, a lawn mower wheezing in another yard, and semi-trucks rumbling on the highway out of town.
+I thought: this is not what I imagined as the last remaining habitat of a once-extinct fish.

 Around forty 2-inch-long fish swam before me.
 It’s hard to count the shiny guppy-sized pupfish as they wiggle, poke, and hide in their green algae.
 But after a few moments, I could recognize the silver-blue male pupfish that guarded their territory, darting and chasing, resembling playful puppies—their namesake behavior.
 These territorial males actively defended their worldly possession, precious patches of phytoplankton.

 Even after their salvation, the Shoshone pupfish swam perilously close to extinction.
 A single mishap could have wiped out their genetic record forever.
-Then one almost did.
+One almost did.
 The water level began to drop.
-The partnership swiftly responded, raising money to expand the pupfish habitat which now consists of a series of man-made streams and pools, constantly fed with circulating water and regularly cleaned.
+The partnership swiftly responded, raising money to expand the pupfish habitat which now consists of a series of human-made streams and pools, constantly fed with circulating water and regularly cleaned.

 In all, the size of their habitat is not much larger than the swimming pool at the campground only a few steps away.
-But that small amount of care was enough for the Shoshone pupfish to rise from the ditches to thrive with a present-day population in the thousands.
+But that small amount of care was enough for the Shoshone pupfish to thrive with a present-day population in the thousands.

 Following the last Ice Age, ancient lakes in present-day Nevada and Utah rivaled today’s Great Lakes.
 As the climate changed overtime, the prehistoric lakes shrank into smaller and smaller ponds, soon becoming isolated desert lakes or springs.
 The Great Salt Lake is the largest of these remnants, but most are small seeps.
 Much of the intermountain West is old lakebed.
 Swimming in those ancient lakes: the pupfish’s ancestor.